sandialabs/OWENS.jl/docs/src/indepth_installation.md

     julia
     exit()

-# Set up SSH Keys
-Note that for installation behind the Sandia network, you will need to be on the network and follow additional instructions at https://wiki.sandia.gov/pages/viewpage.action?pageId=227381234#SandiaProxyConfiguration,Troubleshooting&HTTPS/SSLinterception-SSLCertificate.1.
-For windows, note that you may have to use id_ecdsa keys.

-    # Go to your gihub account settings
-    # left side, SSH and GPG keys
-    # new ssh key
-    # name: owensrepos # or whatever you'd like
-    # back in the terminal, use the following, or the equivalent for Windows found in the github docs (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-    ssh-keygen -t rsa -m PEM -C username@youremail.gov
-    # enter, enter, enter (i.e. use defaults with !NO PASSWORD! since it is not necessary)
-    cd ~
-    ls -a
-    cd .ssh
-    vim id_rsa.pub
-    #copy the contents to github.com (User icon > Settings > SSH and GPG > New SSH Key) and paste them back in your browser to the ssh key box and create the key
-    # esc : q enter # to get out of vim
-    cd ~

-Additionally, if you find that your ssh is erroring when you try to install packages, try editing your ~/.ssh/config and add:

-    Host *
-    PubkeyAcceptedAlgorithms +ssh-rsa
-    PubkeyAcceptedAlgorithms +ssh-ed25519

 # Brief Julia Primer
 Now open the julia interactive repl and run the following blocks, obviously a multi-line block should be entered as one.